They've already built the bunker

 What about other theories, like a data center?

 I want to emphasize the mundaneness of this project.
 After 9/11, the government determined that the White House needed a safe place for the President to hide in an emergency and it needed secure utilities.
-This is also a long-term project that Trump doesn't actually seem very interested in.
+Even when Trump runs his mouth about this project, he emphasizes the importance of protecting himself and other VIPs (people he hangs out with).
 What the White House does not need is an "AI data center."
 If that sounds plausible to you, this is a wakeup call.
 Clean up your information environment ASAP.
 This makes no sense, and I hate that I have to explain this—and I just wrote 4,000 words of crankery.

 Now, there will no doubt be some kind of data frames and all manner of secure communications systems in the building.
 The White House is full of equipment whose purpose is strictly need-to-know.
 The DC area is full of secret facilities, SCIFs, gray sites, fronts, and on and on.
 Northern Virginia is a hub for data centers because three-letter agencies were massive early uses of the internet, and there are hardened fiber lines all over the place.
 So, until David Icke tells me where in the Gulf of Arabia I can find the Annunaki command center, I will assume DC is the spookiest place on the planet, full of "electrical closets" the janitor can't open.